In This Blog

 Cost-Effectiveness

 IaaS works on a pay-as-you-go basis, so businesses only pay for the resources they actually use.
 This eliminates the need for large upfront investments into physical infrastructure, reducing overall costs.
-Right-sizing, which involves provisioning the number of resources a workload needs rather than as much as possible, as well as the ability to scale resources, helps avoid over-provisioning.
+Right-sizing, which involves provisioning the number of resources a workload needs rather than as much as possible, helps avoid over-provisioning.

 Reliability and Availability